ajaymahale/apijam/Module-1/Labs/Lab 4/README.md

 ## Create a Catalog Item in the Developer Portal

-1. Navigate to the developer Portal and Login as a content creator
+1. Navigate to the developer Portal(refer to emailed Getting Started sheet for urls) and Login as a content creator

 ![image alt text](./media/image_101.png)